ianyfan/alevel/electronics/specification.md

 1 Understand that frequency modulation (FM) requires the frequency of the carrier to carry information about the instantaneous voltage of the signal
-2 Understand the use of a variable frequency oscillator to produce FM carriers 3 Understand the use of a monostable and treble cut filter for frequency demodulation 4 Recall how to construct voltage-time graphs of frequenccy modulated carriers 5 Recall and use the rule that the bandwidth required for an FM carrier is about five times the maximum frequency of the signal
+2 Understand the use of a variable frequency oscillator to produce FM carriers 3 Understand the use of a monostable and treble cut filter for frequency demodulation 4 Recall how to construct voltage-time graphs of frequency modulated carriers 5 Recall and use the rule that the bandwidth required for an FM carrier is about five times the maximum frequency of the signal

 5.2.3